singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/PythonSDK/getting-started-guide/index.md

 ### Train call

 Some of the training methods, namely `upload_and_validate` and `train_model`, are paid as well as the regular service call.
-Accordingly, you need to pay some AGIX to take advantage of the training.
+Accordingly, you need to pay some FET to take advantage of the training.
 For this, as for a regular service call, you need a payment channel with the required amount of funds on it and expiration (in Python SDK, the selection, opening or adding funds to the channel is done automatically).